This topic describes how to use the data transmission service to migrate data from a cloud-native multi-model Lindorm database to OBKV.

 During the precheck, the data transmission service checks the read and write privileges of the database users and the network connections of the databases.
 A data migration task can be started only after it passes all check items.
 If an error is returned during the precheck, you can perform the following operations:

-9. After the precheck succeeds, click Start Task.
+After the precheck is passed, click Start Task.

 If you do not need to start the task now, click Save.
 You can start the task later on the Migration Tasks page or by performing batch operations.
 For more information about batch operations, see Perform batch operations on data migration tasks.
-After the data migration task is started, it will be executed based on the selected migration types.
-For more information, see View the details of a data migration task.
+After the data migration task is started, it is executed based on the selected migration types.
+For more information, see View migration details.

-The data transmission service allows you to remove migration objects when the data migration task is running.
-For more information, see View and modify migration objects.
+The data transmission service allows you to remove migration objects during data migration.
+For more information, see Remove migration objects.